 Frank Capallupo.
 I met Frank in the gym around 1990.
 Frank was a Mr. America (Masters) winner and a former Marine.
 I learned about business and bodybuilding from Frank.
 Frank became my boss in the corporate world for 10 years.
 I rose the ranks and became a supervisor, a buyer, and a manager.
 I managed 3 supervisors and over 30 employees.
 I learned how to work with people.
 I learned to go for the win-win.
 I was responsible for a multi-million dollar budget.

 Ed Smith.
 Ed was my supervisor and a training partner.
 He was a pilot in the Air Force.
 I learned how to have fun while working hard.

 Mike Scarcella.
 Mike was another training partner of mine.
 Mike went on to become Mr. America and Mr. USA.
 Discipline, focus, hard work.

 Joe Vitale.
 Joe appeared in the movie, “The Secret” and is an author of numerous books.
 Joe helped me with the mental aspect of life.
 His books are highly recommended.

 My wife.
-My wife, Kristin, was a D1 athlete.
+My wife, Kristin, was a D1 collegiate athlete.
 She was a member of the Diving team at The University of Nevada and a team captain.
-She ws a scholar athlete and won many awards in both diving and in education.
+She was a scholar-athlete and won many awards in both diving and in education.
 One of my best training partners and a constant source of inspiration.

 My parents.
 My Dad was an attorney in Austin.
 He died in 2007.
 He was very involved in the community and in the church.
-He was president of the Rotary Club, a member of Toastmasters, a Deacon at Hyde Park Baptist church in Austin.
-My Mom was athletic, played tennis and introduced me to healthy eating.
+He was a World War II Veteran, Silver Spur, president of the Phi Kappa Psi fraternity at UT, president of the Rotary Club, a member of Toastmasters, a Deacon at Hyde Park Baptist Church in Austin.
+My Mom was/is athletic, played tennis and introduced me to healthy eating.